-It is essential in our present analysis that the measurement operations are treated on par with the outcome events; they belong to the ontology.
-However, as it is clearly seen from (21)-(24), the notion of \vec{Z} detaches the "system's
+In contrast, it is essential in our present analysis that the measurement operations are treated on par with the outcome events; they belong to the ontology.
+However, as it is clearly seen from (20)-(23), the notion of $\vec{Z}$ detaches the "system's contribution" to the totality of statistical facts observed in the measurements from the "experimenter's contribution".

-Still, the state of the system depends not only on the features intrinsic to the system in itself, but also on the content of \Im , i.e., which combinations of measuring operations cannot be performed simultaneously.
+Still, the state of the system depends not only on the features intrinsic to the system in itself, but also on the content of $\Im$ , i.e., which combinations of measuring operations cannot be performed simultaneously.
 This means that the measuring devices and measuring operations, by means of which we establish the empirically meaningful semantics of our physical description of the system, play a constitutive role in the notion of state attributed to the system.
 This kind of constitutive role of the semantic conventions is however completely natural in all empirically meaningful physical theories (Szabó 2020).